Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Applications to wind Riemannian structures and navigation

-\end{rem} \begin{rem} Theorem~\ref{compactcase} gives the last step in the solution to Zermelo's navigation theorem under any type of (time-independent) wind $W$ in a Riemannian background $(M, g_R )$.
-As far as we know, the description of the problem, when the wind is stationary and mild as a Finslerian geodesic connectedness problem appeared first in \cite{Sh03}.
-The case of a wind which is everywhere critical was considered recently in \cite{YosSab12}.
+Theorem~\ref{compactcase} gives the last step in the solution to Zermelo's navigation theorem under any type of (time-independent) wind $W$ in a Riemannian background $(M, g_R )$.
+As far as we know, the description of this problem as a Finslerian geodesic connectedness problem appeared first in \cite{Sh03}, under the assumption that the wind is mild (apart \soutE{of} \bw from \ew its time-independence).
+The case of a wind which is everywhere critical was considered \soutE{recently} in \cite{YosSab12}.
+Because of its importance, we summarize and discuss the general solution now.